We shall introduce homological and representation stability by studying the topology of configuration spaces.

 Exercises on Combinatorial Topology; I wrote these to supplement the content in A. Bjorner's Chapter on Topological Methods in Combinatorics, specifically Pg 1853-1856.

-This note covers topics like collapsibility, shellability, Cohen-Macaulayness, etc. Some exercises supplement the material, whilst others give sketches of facts that are stated without proof in the notes.
+This note covers topics like collapsibility, shellability, Cohen-Macaulayness, etc. Some exercises supplement the material, whilst others give sketches of facts that are stated without proof in Bjorner's notes.

 -